keanduque/Kean-Slider-Component/README.md

 ## Task Done :

 -   Build HTML and CSS for the Structure of the Slider
--   font used is Roboto based on the Tractive fonts style
+-   font used is Roboto
--   downloaded some images from the Tractive website for testing the items displayed.
 -   create a Slider using touch event for mobile and desktop
 -   add slider nav control for desktop
 -   code the functionality of the Slider using only Vanilla JS